Rulebook Flow Control

 You can also use a quicker notation for Foreach loops, without defining an

 assigment variable.
-In that case, the special it
+In that case, the special it variable will be set with

 the looping value.